theSoberSobber/Bundl/README.md

 ## API Connection

-The app connects to the Orvio backend API at `https://backend-orvio.1110777.xyz` for authentication, API key management, and device registration.
+The app connects to the Bundl backend API at `https://backend-bundl.1110777.xyz` for authentication, API key management, and device registration.

 # GitHub Actions Workflow Setup